 We are only a bubble that rises and bursts!
 It is the time of the baroque, the time of vanitas pictures with skulls, withered flowers and rising bubbles, which are clear in their message: man is transient!
 Nothing remains.
 But, instead of breaking down at this insight, this epoch throws itself into a frenzy of the senses.
 At the time of the Baroque - the word comes from «barroco», the term for a not quite round pearl - Dom Pérignon (1638 - 1715), a contemporary of Louis XIV, also lived.

-Champagne is therefore the drink of drinks, the king of wines.
-Wine in its highest perfection, because it possesses all its advantages without a single one of its faults.
-Its production is all the more complex because champagne has to be cared for on a daily basis: Foaming, storing, turning, shaking, remixing.
-All of this makes champagne a perfect product of art.
-And ironically, its bubbles rise for the first time in the very century when Newton established the law of gravity.
+Champagne is truly the drink of drinks, the king of wines.
+It is wine in its highest perfection, possessing all its virtues without a single one of its flaws.
+Its production is all the more elaborate, as champagne requires daily care: foaming, aging, turning, riddling, and re-mixing.
+All of this makes champagne a perfected work of art.
+And ironically, its bubbles first appeared in the very century when Newton established the law of gravity.